Whidbey Sun & Wind

 4. The energy collected in the battery bank is converted by an inverter for use as AC power.

 5. When the output of the PV modules exceeds the demand of the loads requiring electricity, excess power is diverted to the utility grid.
-Grid-tie systems are eligible to participate in net and production metering, allowing you to sell-back excess production of electricity to the local utility.

 Picture